-The course begins at 10.00 am with doors open from 9.30am.
-Generally speaking we will spend the morning visiting outdoor units and the afternoon the indoor unit.
-However, we may change this possibly due to the weather.
+The course begins at 10.00 am in the Torver Schoolroom.
 The day is very interactive, so please bring all your questions and we always have a question and answer session at the end of day to pick up anything else you want to clarify.
-We finish anywhere between four and five but are flexible as often a good debate ends the day.
+We finish around 4.00pm but are flexible as often a good debate ends the day.

 Pie and Sausage Tasting

 When available we may have some of our own sausage to taste at lunch

 Pork and Pork Products for Sale